Other Champions

 Vanderbilt Cup

-The Vanderbilt Cup and Champ Car racing each have long and rich histories that have intertwined a number of times over the years.
-The Vanderbilt Cup predates Champ Cars, with the first running held in 1904.
-With the advent of the AAA National Championship Division in 1909, the Vanderbilt Cup was included in the Champ Car series until the race was discontinued after the 1916 running.
+The Vanderbilt Cup and Indy Car racing each have long and rich histories that have intertwined a number of times over the years.
+The Vanderbilt Cup predates Indy Cars, with the first running held in 1904.
+The Vanderbilt Cup was included in the early Indy Car series points tables that were retroactively created until the race was discontinued after the 1916 running.
 The Vanderbilt Cup was first revived in 1936 with an event run to international Grand Prix specifications.
 This version of the Vanderbilt Cup only lasted two years, and the race was a part of the AAA National Championship Trail both times.
 The race made a brief comeback again in 1960, this time as a Formula Junior event.
+It made yet another comeback as a USRRC sports car race in 1965, 1967 and 1968.
 In 1996 CART commissioned a replica of the Vanderbilt Cup to be given as the prize at the inaugural U. S. 500.
 This continued through 1999, after which the U. S. 500 was discontinued.
 Beginning in 2000 the Vanderbilt Cup was awarded to the Champ Car series champion.

 William K. Vanderbilt Cup Winners